petermr/openVirus/README.md

 * to build dictionaries of terms related to viruses and viral epidemics for (a) search (b) classification (c) understanding.
 * to collect knowedge and publish it in [WikiJournal of Medicine](www.wikijmed.org) (a peer-reviewed OA journal with an emphasis on review)

+## diary/blog
+I have started a [diary|../diary] which I hope to complete each day.
+No consistent structure.
+Will praise and challenge.

 ## how we will work

 This is a digital knowledge-based project (i.e. no laboratory or clinical work).
 It is open to all who are prepared to contribute components of the system.